 My name is Christoph Lüders.
 I am a software developer and computer scientist.

 I am a PhD student under Andreas Weber.
-I work in tropical geometry and chemical reaction networks.
+I work on tropical geometry and chemical reaction networks as well as machine learning.
 I plan to finish my dissertation 2019/20.

 My research interests are: